AaravR10/CyberPatriot-Scoring-Machine-Bash/README.md

 This will add the code so that when the command `score` is run, the scoring machine will run (just makes the process easier)
 9. Refresh the .bashrc file by running
 `source ~/.bashrc`

+**More on how to set it up**
+1. Go into the main user's `/Desktop` folder and create a file called `yourfilenamehere.desktop`
+2. In the file, write:

+`[Desktop Entry]
+Name={WhateverYouWantYourScoringMachine'sNameToBe}
+Type=Application
+Exec=bash /home/youruser/yourscoringmachinefile(score.sh)
+Icon=/home/youruser/Pictures/somerandomfile.jpeg
+Terminal=false`

+You don't need the `Icon` part if you don't want the scoring button on your screen to have an image.
+`Terminal=false` just prevents the scoring machine (score.sh) from being run in a terminal when this button is used.
+When the regular command `score` is used, it will appear in the terminal as normal.

+3. On the file that appears on your home screen, right click it and press `Allow Launching`.
+This will allow it to work properly.

 That's it!
 Let me know if you have any problems